Self Rescue & Problem Solving Course for Climbers

 We manage these courses at a 1:2 ratio so we can tailor the course to your needs, aspirations and abilities.

 Minimum age: 18 Max weight: 19 stone (120kg)

-Self rescue skills for climbers (lead and seconds).
-Learn to problem solve and feel more confident in the mutli-pitch rock climbing environment.
+Self rescue skills for climbers (leads and seconds).
+Learn to problem solve and feel more confident in the multi-pitch rock climbing environment.

 Lead climbers and seconds (with knowledge of leading).
 Anyone wishing to lead self rescue and problem solving rope skills.

 You must be able to safely and confidently lead climb on traditionally placed protection.
 To benefit most from this course you should be able to climb to an English 4b/c standard.

 By its very nature lead climbing increases the risk of serious personal injury in the event of a fall.
 By booking this course you accept this risk.

 YOU WILL BE REQUIRED TO LEAD ROCK CLIMBS USING LEADER PLACED PROTECTION AND SECOND OTHERS.
 This is, potentially, a dangerous activity with the risk of serious injury or death.
 You may take falls onto equipment placed by you but not checked by us.
 It is impossible for us to guarantee your safety at all times, as sometimes you may be out of our direct control.
 If you feel unhappy about any of this, please DO NOT join the course.
 More information is available if you require it.
 Hatt Adventures will not accept liability for accidents/injuries in such cases unless CLEARLY due to their negligence.